AllanHoejgaardJensen/seed-rest-server-jee7/rest-services/descriptions.md

 The `409` response states that the request for the resource is resulting in a form of conflict, which the client must resolve before retrying.
 This could be trying to POST changes to an object that would cause the object to be in an erroneous state.

+#### 410 Gone

+The `410` response states that the resource is gone and this allows for taking the deprecation of a resource to the next level.

+#### 412 Precondition Failed

+The `412` response states that a precondition failed, this could be included in the `400`, however this is more precise in the event of a precondition failing.

+#### 415 Unsupported Media Type

+The `415` response states that a response was asked for using a content-type, which was not supported.

 #### 429 Too Many Requests

 The `429` response states that too much load is added from the client side into the service and the client is requested to limits the number